by: Funding For Good

 Next, come up with a plan.
 If you are a small organization, you can retroactively send handwritten thank-you notes to all of your current donors while simultaneously thanking each new donor as they come on board.
 If you are a large organization, I would recommend researching your top 50-100 donors over the last two years and handwriting a thank-you note for their continued support.
 In addition to your top donors, my challenge to you would be to handwrite a note for every single donation that is made for at least the first 6 months.
 I know what you’re thinking; my organization gets hundreds of donations every single month/year, how can I possibly do that.
 Well, that’s an awesome problem to have!
 Let’s keep those donors engaged and informed!

 Here’s the good news – you’re not in this alone.
 Designate some handwriting duties to your co-workers and board members.
 Ask each of them if they can write 5 or 10 handwritten thank-you cards each week or month and then provide them a template and list of donors.
 You can also create your list and have addresses, cards, envelopes and suggested messages ready at board meetings and knock a bunch out at once.
 This is a great way to get board members engaged in the fundraising process too!
 Be sure to plan ahead after major fundraising events, or at times of the year when you know lots of gifts come in, like the end of year or during a direct mail appeal.
 You can plan thank-a-thons where a group of staff, board or volunteers come together to make calls and say thank-you, or handwrite notes.
 You can control these times by planning ahead and asking for help.
-If all else fails, keep a stash at home and write them when you are watching reruns of Grey’s Anatomy or Monday Night Football.
+If all else fails, keep a stash at home and write them when you are watching some tv show or game in the background.
 This is important, people!

 - Opening: Greet the donor.
 Introduce yourself if you don’t know them yet.
 If you do know them, tell them that it was great to hear from them again.